Washington lawmaker wears yellow Star of David, evoking Nazi persecution, to protest COVID vaccine mandates

 State Rep. Jim Walsh, R-Aberdeen, had the star affixed to his pink shirt during a speech to conservative activists at a Lacey church basketball gym on Saturday.

 “It’s an echo from history,” Walsh wrote on a Facebook page where a video of the event was posted.
-“In the current context, we are all Jews.”
+“In the current context, we’re all Jews.”

 The misappropriation of the infamous star symbol — used to identify Jews first for exclusion, and then for extermination — was criticized as deeply offensive by a local Holocaust education leader.